Identifying and Closing UX Gaps in Travel Platforms by Terrell MortonIdentifying and Closing UX Gaps in Travel Platforms by Terrell Morton

 Implementing Customization to the Current Filter Component

-A key factor in parents' frustrations comes from the lack of family-centric design.
-An example of this on the Search Results page is the filter component.
-The current component is one vertical container housing multiple filter groups with checkboxes, input fields, etc., all of which are non-collapsible.
-The issue is that parents are required to scroll a significant amount before finding the few filters provided for family travel.
+A key factor in parents' frustration is the lack of family-centric design.
+An example of this within the Search Results page is the filter component.
+The current component is a vertical container hosting multiple filter groups, all of which are non-collapsible.
+The scrolling required to navigate this section induces cognitive load that could be prevented by slight tweaks in component choice.

-Ideally, our back-end would adapt to our users' search criteria and reorganize our dropdown options to prioritize the most relevant information for our users.
+*Ideally, our back-end would adapt to user search criteria and reorganize dropdown options, prioritizing the most relevant information for users

 Expanded Interactive Map View

-Our competitive research indicates that top-performing platforms implement a dual-pane interface design, balancing detailed listings with prominent map integration.
-However, Booking.com currently uses a disconnected user experience, featuring only a small map thumbnail (253x150px) that functions more as a navigation link than an integrated discovery tool.
-Based on these findings, I designed multiple iterations, including dual-pane interfaces prioritizing a functional map discovery tool, to address this UX gap.
+Research indicates that top-performing platforms implement a dual-pane design, balancing detailed listings with prominent map integration.
+However, Booking.com features only a small map thumbnail (253x150px) that functions more as a navigation link than an integrated discovery tool.
+This unnecessarily extends our users' journey, increasing the likelihood of dropoff.

 The outcome is an integrated browsing experience that eliminates page transitions, delivering a cohesive dual-pane interface where users can explore properties and their locations simultaneously.